 The core skill of a reader is the ability to convert visual information into verbal information.
 A background in science is not the key necessity, but rather the ability to learn quickly, respond to feedback, and communicate clearly about things they may not understand.

-I highly value a reader who can accept criticism.
+I value a reader who can accept criticism.
 The nature of the job leads to a lot of conversation, communication, and correction over how they perform their tasks.
-Of course, there is a burden on me to be considerate and kind with my criticism.
+Of course, it is important to be considerate and kind with my criticism.
 But, a person who can receive and incorporate criticism without becoming too stressed or offended makes a very good reader.

 Signs of a Bad Reader